How outpatient rehab therapy practices can reduce the impact of this Medicare billing rule.

 What is MPPR?

 Multiple procedure payment reduction (MPPR) impacts the value of Medicare reimbursements.
 For Medicare, reimbursements are calculated based on the CPT code used and the relative value units (RVUs) of each code.
 Practice expense, relative work, and malpractice expense are all components of the total RVU of a code.
-MPPR reduces the reimbursement for any subsequent unit of service performed after the first unit for a given code and decreases the practice expense component of the code by 50%.
-Not all services will receive an MPPR, but some labeled “always therapy” services will.
+For CMS MPPR, the first unit of the highest RVU code is paid 100%.
+All other units of service have a 50% discount applied to the practice expense RVUs, and the order does not matter.
+Services that are labeled “always therapy” are subject to the MPPR rules.

 The Centers for Medicare and Medicaid Services (CMS) maintains a list of “always” and “sometimes” codes that apply in the SLP, PT, and OT settings.
 In general, an “always therapy” is any service that you can bill only when you include it in the patient’s plan of care.
 MPPR took effect in 2013 and applies to practices, clinics, and institutional health care facilities.

 According to the American Physical Therapy Association (APTA), MPPR typically results in a Medicare payment reduction of up to 7% for the typical therapy practice.
 Below, we’ve included an example of how this works when a Medicare patient receives three units of therapeutic exercise on the same day.